Point Nepean Campground project

 Environment

-The use of low-impact tent platforms will reduce the disturbance of the ground and surrounding vegetation in the park.
-Stage 2 of the campground will clear existing weeds and invasive plant species, and the campground layout will be carefully planned to ensure the much-loved Moonah trees are protected.
+The use of low-impact tent platforms reduces the disturbance of the ground and surrounding vegetation in the park.
+While building Stage 2 of the campground, we cleared existing weeds and invasive plant species.
+The campground layout has been carefully planned to ensure the much-loved Moonah trees are protected.

 With annual visitation to the national park increasing significantly, the implementation of the master plan includes repairs, upgrades and other improvements to ensure the health of the park is managed.